-- Getting a grant from your national government, a charity, or a third-party organization.
-There are also competitions that you can enter to receive money, like the MIT $100K Entrepreneurship Competition
+- Get a grant from your national government, a charity, or a third-party organization.
+There are also competitions that you can enter to receive money, like the MIT $100K Entrepreneurship Competition.

 Remember that with all of these options, you won’t receive mentorship and support in the same way you would with other types of investment.

 Which type of funding is right for my business?